-Because of the high winds that frequently visit this area, some of the torn plastic from damaged greenhouses was hanging on dry bushes along the road.
-I was thinking that with all that wind it could very well end up in the sea and form a danger to marine life.
+Because of the high winds that frequently visit this area, some torn plastic from damaged greenhouses was hanging on dry bushes along the road.
+I thought that with all that wind it could very well end up in the sea and form a danger to marine life.

-Arriving in Nijar we found a good parking spot on the main road going into this picturesque town.
+Arriving in Nijar, we found a good parking spot on the main road going into this picturesque town.
 Nijar has around 20.000 people and the inhabitants appear happy with a good economy.
 We stopped at one shop that had a weaving machine set up to make colorful blankets and rugs.

 We continued our walk uphill and discovered a small plaza with an old fountain and some big old trees.
 The fountain is from 1859.
 Then we came upon a small passageway and we could see the Atalaya de Nijar, the tower of a small fort from Arab times.

 On route to the gold mines

 These mines produced alum, lead, silver, and zinc.
 Gold was found by pure chance in 1864 in Rodalquilar and soon the area was booming.
-It was not found in nuggets but you had to win it from the mineral-laden rock called ore.
+It was not found in nuggets, but you had to win it from the mineral-laden rock called ore.

 I was so lucky to find a smallish stone with some small green crystals.
-I get the impression it could be this new mineral which was discovered in 1968, but I am not sure.
+I get the impression it could be this new mineral that was discovered in 1968, but I am not sure.
 The mineral I speak of is called Rodalquilarite and you will also be able to find it in Coquimbo in Chile and in Tombstone, Arizona.

 In the village Rodalquilar, an area is isolated and fenced where you can see the houses of the people who worked in the mines used to live.
-It is being kept as a reference of the past history of the town.
+It is being kept as a reference to the past history of the town.

 We came home, tired of the many climbs we made and were completely windblown.
 I had a salty face.
 After a nice fish dinner in the restaurant next door, we went to sleep.